-- This truly interdisciplinary programme brings together experts from across the University with a common interest in researching and contextualising key ideas in their subject areas.
+- This interdisciplinary programme brings together experts from across the University with a common interest in researching and contextualising key ideas in their subject areas.

 - Students learn to treat past ideas as historical phenomena, as well as assess the meanings of these ideas as intended by their authors, and in contexts beyond those their authors may have foreseen.